LewisYann/zequiz-game/README.md

 ## to do

 - create a make file to easy up the starting
+- Add prettier and es-lint config
+- add husky for pre-commit stage
 - add mono repo with `turbo repo`
 - add ci steps to manage many environment
 - add storybook